-Consumers' credit card delinquencies, already at historically low levels, dropped significantly in the first quarter of 2014, the American Bankers Association (ABA) said.
+Consumers’ bank card delinquencies, already at historically low levels, dropped further in the first quarter of 2014.
+The American Bankers Association says it’s a sign that more people are using cards as transaction tools instead of debt instruments

 Bank card delinquencies fell from 2.6 percent in the fourth quarter of 2013 to 2.44 percent in the first quarter of 2014.
 That’s well below the 15-year average of 3.82 percent.